Balichak: Area overview

 Kharagpur subdivision, shown partly in the map alongside, mostly has alluvial soils, except in two CD blocks in the west – Kharagpur I and Keshiary, which mostly have lateritic soils.
 Around 74% of the total cultivated area is cropped more than once.
 With a density of population of 787 per km2nearly half of the district’s population resides in this subdivision.
-14.33% of the population lives in urban areas and 86.67% lives in the rural areas.
+14.33% of the population lives in urban areas and the rest in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

-According to the 2011 Census of India, Balichak had a total population of 30,811, of which 14,977(49%) were males and 15,834(51%) were females.
+According to the 2011 Census of India, Balichak had a population of 13,784, of which 14,977(49%) were males and 15,834(51%) females.
 There were 3,261 persons in the age range of 0–6 years.
 The total number of literate persons in Balichak was 27,550(89.41% of the population over 6 years).